jp-wright/nfl_betting_market_analysis/README.md

 <BR>

 The poignant aspect of the temperature charts is the towering prevalence of games at 67 °F, the temperature of games in played in a dome.
 (See [Acquisition and Error Correction](#acquisition-and-error-correction) for details on this).
 Around 21% of all games played from 1978-2016, but these aren't equally distributed across that time span.
 Domes have become increasingly popular in recent years.
-Because of this, I wondered if there was a possible connection between the increase in games played in domes and the increase in the Over/Under.
+Because of this, I wondered if there was a possible connection between the increase in games played in domes and the increase in the over/under.
 Behold!

 <img src="images/percent_games_domes.png" align="middle" alt="Percent of games per year in a dome" >

 <sub>__Figures 14:__ The trend in percent of games played in a dome is clear: more, more, more.
-This trend also mirrors the increase in Over/Unders set by Vegas.
+This trend also mirrors the increase in over/unders set by Vegas.

 <BR>

 Though I am unsure of the cause of the slight dip in the mid-200s (it's possibly due to temporary outdoor stadia being used while newer, domed stadia were being built), the overall trend of an increased percent of games being played in domes is obvious.
 Currently one-quarter of the league's stadia are either domed or have retractable roofs.
 Once the forthcoming Las Vegas Raiders finish building their new stadium in Nevada, nine of thirty-two teams will have the potential for a roofed stadium. <sup id="a1">[__6__](#fn6)</sup>

-Considering this impact on the Over/Under, recall that feature importance only tells us if having either _more_ or _less_ of the given feature increases the prediction of the model, not which one.
-With this in mind, I propose the following explanation for the apparent value of the weather-related and dome features in predicting the Over/Under: in the NFL, successfully passing the football is the catalyst for consistent scoring. <sup id="a1">[__7__](#fn7)</sup> Extreme weather (very high/low temperature, very windy, rain, snow) adversely affects the passing game more than the rushing game.
+Considering this impact on the over/under, recall that feature importance only tells us if having either _more_ or _less_ of the given feature increases the prediction of the model, not which one.
+With this in mind, I propose the following explanation for the apparent value of the weather-related and dome features in predicting the over/under: in the NFL, successfully passing the football is the catalyst for consistent scoring. <sup id="a1">[__7__](#fn7)</sup> Extreme weather (very high/low temperature, very windy, rain, snow) adversely affects the passing game more than the rushing game.
 In a rainy game, for example, teams will run much more than pass because the ball is slippery, making it both hard to throw and to catch.
 This decrease in passing will lead to a decrease in combined scoring.

 But there's no bad weather in a dome.
 So, the increase in domes means an increase in the number of games that are guaranteed to have good conditions, and a decrease in the number of games which can have bad ones.
 With this reasoning, more dome games should equal more scoring.
 There are also a handful of factors which influence the rise of domes, including the ability to draw fans on bad weather days, as well as what might be perceived as a competitive advantage for the home team by gearing their offense to more finesse passing (debatable).
-Regardless of origin, the larger trend between increased number of dome games parallels the increase in the Over/Under set by Vegas.
+Regardless of origin, the larger trend between increased number of dome games parallels the increase in the over/under set by Vegas.

-While the relationship between an increased number of dome games and the increased Over/Under makes sense and is worth further investigation, there are other reasons which have undoubtedly contributed more to the increase in Over/Under values, primarily the increase in league-wide passing rate and efficiency <sup id="a1">[__7__](#fn7)</sup>, as well as what are perceived to be more "pro-offense" rule changes in the last fifteen years.
-With this in mind, I took a quick look at how offense has changed in the NFL over time.
+While the relationship between an increased number of dome games and the increased over/under makes sense and is worth further investigation, there are other reasons which have undoubtedly contributed more to the increase in over/under values, primarily the increase in league-wide passing rate and efficiency <sup id="a1">[__7__](#fn7)</sup>, as well as what are perceived to be more "pro-offense" rule changes in the last fifteen years.
+Curious, I took a quick look at how offense has changed in the NFL over time.

 ###### Passing vs Rushing Offense Over Time
 <img src="images/combined_pass_rush_att_rolling_avg.png" align="middle" alt="Passing vs. Rushing Attempts Trend over time" >